I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pfree_contiguous_dma_buffer.md

 UID : NC:hdaudio.PFREE_CONTIGUOUS_DMA_BUFFER
 title : PFREE_CONTIGUOUS_DMA_BUFFER
 author : windows-driver-content
-description : The FreeContiguousDmaBuffer routine frees a DMA buffer and buffer descriptor list (BDL) that were allocated by a call to AllocateContiguousDmaBuffer.The function pointer type for a FreeContiguousDmaBuffer routine is defined as: old-location : audio\freecontiguousdmabuffer.htm old-project : audio ms.assetid : 7aaf98cc-8a94-44e6-9fef-76e00db17405
+description : The FreeContiguousDmaBuffer routine frees a DMA buffer and buffer descriptor list (BDL) that were allocated by a call to AllocateContiguousDmaBuffer.The function pointer type for a FreeContiguousDmaBuffer routine is defined as old-location : audio\freecontiguousdmabuffer.htm old-project : audio ms.assetid : 7aaf98cc-8a94-44e6-9fef-76e00db17405